QualyaIO/obtuse.DSP/README.md

 - HOTFIX: forgot default synthSampler in Obtuse.h
 - switch level and decimation handling from FM(alt) to ADSR -- more flexible, slight perf boost
+- clock: more robust detection of clock reset, also reset ticks

 ## v0.2.1 (2025-03-17)